kundajelab/variant-scorer/README.md

 -ps or --peak_chrom_sizes: the path to a TSV file with chromosome sizes for the peak genome.

--dm or --debug_mode: display allele input sequences.
+-dm or --debug_mode: subsample 10000 variants for debug

 -bs or --batch_size: the batch size to use for the model.
 Default is 512.